Sierra Norte de Puebla: History

 Most of the 20th century after the Revolution is marked by the integration of the territory and the introduction of modern conveniences and economy.
 The most important of these is the construction of highways into and through the region making it more accessible.
 Until the turn of the century, the only way to reach many communities was by air, foot or horse but today most are accessible by car, even if only by dirt road.
 The Mexico City-Tuxpan highway was constructed in the 1950s because of the petroleum production in northern Veracruz, cutting across the northern part of the region.
-The next major highway constructed here was in the 1970s, called the Interserrana, crossing the region east–west connecting the largest towns such as Tezuitlán, Zacatlán and Ahuazotepec and connecting them to the Mexico City-Tuxpan highway.
+The next major highway constructed here was in the 1970s, called the Interserrana, crossing the region east–west connecting the largest towns such as Teziutlán, Zacatlán and Ahuazotepec and connecting them to the Mexico City-Tuxpan highway.
 In the 1970s and early 1980s, highway construction was delayed due to disputes with indigenous communities.
 The construction of highways and other infrastructure in the area remains a priority for both federal and state governments.

 Education levels during the 20th century increased greatly.
 Public schooling became widely available in the 1960s.
 Most municipalities now offer education to the middle school level with high schools located in many.
 The access to education has been a factor in many youth leaving the area for better opportunities.
 The building of highways not only has served to bring people into the area but also has allowed people to migrate out.

 Another major infrastructure improvement was the introduction of electricity which is available in even the most isolated communities and most have running water.
 This is due to the regions abundant hydroelectric resources.
 Roads for cars in many towns, running water, government medical clinics and electric power lines did not appear in many areas until the 1980s.

 Despite the improvements, the region still remains behind the rest of the country in infrastructure.
 Drainage and sewerage services are still scarce.
-The linking of the region made the cash economy started and supported by the growing of coffee dominant.
+The linking of the region made the cash economy, started and supported by the growing of coffee, dominant.
 This brought in money for consumer goods such as televisions and radios.
 However, it has also made cash a necessity for food and many other goods.
 Coffee prices dropped after government controls were eliminated in the early 1980s.
 This has forced many in the area to migrate out, temporarily or permanently to other parts of Mexico and to the United States to work.
 This is especially true during the months between main coffee harvests.